HomeDev GuideAPI Reference

 .GetPagesResult();

-Before providing examples, you need to give a context.
+Before providing examples, you need to provide context.
 Assume there is a class with a string property, a list of strings property, and a property of a complex type that also has a string property.

 }